metabase/metabase-embedding-sdk-workshop-sample/README.md

   - Try rendering an [interactive question](https://www.metabase.com/docs/latest/embedding/sdk/questions) instead.
 - You can update the theme via `MetabaseProvider` in `embedding-provider.jsx`

-## A quick note on React providers
+## Do not add `MetabaseProvider` to multiple pages in a production app

 In a production React app, you should never add `MetabaseProvider` to multiple pages or components, just like any other React providers.
 Instead, you should put it in the root of your app (e.g. `App.jsx`) or your root provider if you have one.

-## A quick note on the CLI
+## CLI is not intended for production use

-We built a single command to spin up a Metabase and help you get an embedded dashboard in your app.
+The CLI spins up a Metabase and help you get an embedded dashboard in your app.
 This setup with API keys won’t work in production; it’s only intended for you to quickly try out the SDK on your local machine.
 A production setup requires a Pro/Enterprise license, and SSO with JWT.

-## What's Next?

-During the workshop, we'll:

-1. Set up the Metabase React SDK
-2. Configure embedding settings in your Metabase instance
-3. Add an interactive dashboard to this application
-4. Explore various customization options

 ## Resources